-Sampling locations shall be as outlined in the lowa DNR guidance document "Underground Storage Tank Closure Procedures for Tank and Piping Removal."
-567 IAC, Chapter 135.
+Sampling locations shall be as outlined in 567 IAC, Chapter 135.
 Groundwater sampling wells shall be:

 - a.
 Installed and closed by a Certified Water Well contractor registered in the State of Iowa pursuant to 567 IAC, Chapter 82. - b.
-Cased wells constructed as recommended by the Iowa DNR guidance document for "Underground Storage Tank Closure Procedures for Tanks and Piping Removal" and in accordance with 567 IAC 110.11.
+Cased wells constructed in accordance with 567 IAC 110.11.